lmjh/doodle-this/README.md

 ### Frameworks, Libraries & Programs Used

-[GitHub](https://github.com/) - Used for version control.
+* [GitHub](https://github.com/) - Used for version control.
-[GitPod](https://gitpod.io/) - Used to write all code and test before deploying to GitHub.
+* [GitPod](https://gitpod.io/) - Used to write all code and test before deploying to GitHub.
-[Django 3.2](https://docs.djangoproject.com/en/4.0/releases/3.2/) - Used as the project's web framework.
+* [Django 3.2](https://docs.djangoproject.com/en/4.0/releases/3.2/) - Used as the project's web framework.
-[Bootstrap 5](https://getbootstrap.com/) - Bootstrap 5 framework used extensively to create layout and styling of site.
+* [Bootstrap 5](https://getbootstrap.com/) - Bootstrap 5 framework used extensively to create layout and styling of site.
-[jQuery](https://jquery.com/) - Used extensively, particularly in the Sketchbook javascript file.
+* [jQuery](https://jquery.com/) - Used extensively, particularly in the Sketchbook javascript file.
-[Heroku](https://heroku.com/) - Used to deploy the site.
+* [Heroku](https://heroku.com/) - Used to deploy the site.
-[Atrament.js](https://github.com/jakubfiala/atrament.js) - Used to provide the drawing canvas and the pencil, fill and eraser tools.
+* [Atrament.js](https://github.com/jakubfiala/atrament.js) - Used to provide the drawing canvas and the pencil, fill and eraser tools.
-[Coloris](https://github.com/mdbassit/Coloris) - Used to provide the colour mixer on the sketchbook page.
+* [Coloris](https://github.com/mdbassit/Coloris) - Used to provide the colour mixer on the sketchbook page.
-[intro.js](https://introjs.com/) - Used to create the user onboarding tour.
+* [intro.js](https://introjs.com/) - Used to create the user onboarding tour.
-[Allauth](https://github.com/pennersr/django-allauth) - Used to provide many user account features.
+* [Allauth](https://github.com/pennersr/django-allauth) - Used to provide many user account features.
-[Crispy Forms](https://github.com/django-crispy-forms/django-crispy-forms) - Used along with [Crispy Bootstrap 5](https://github.com/django-crispy-forms/crispy-bootstrap5) to style Django forms.
+* [Crispy Forms](https://github.com/django-crispy-forms/django-crispy-forms) - Used along with [Crispy Bootstrap 5](https://github.com/django-crispy-forms/crispy-bootstrap5) to style Django forms.
+* [Coverage](https://pypi.org/project/coverage/) - Used to calculate code coverage of unit tests.
+* [Django Storages](https://pypi.org/project/django-storages/) - Used to facilitate AWS files storage.
+* [Black](https://pypi.org/project/black/) - Used to assist with python formatting.
+* [AWS S3](https://aws.amazon.com/s3/) - Used to host media and static files for deployed site.
-[localForage](https://github.com/localForage/localForage) - Used to handle all storage of data and images in a user's browser.
+* [localForage](https://github.com/localForage/localForage) - Used to handle all storage of data and images in a user's browser.
-[Balsamiq](https://balsamiq.com/) - Used to produce design wireframes.
+* [Balsamiq](https://balsamiq.com/) - Used to produce design wireframes.
-[Materialize](https://materializecss.com/) - I used a few box shadow styles from the Materialize CSS framework, as I prefer these to Bootstrap's native shadow classes.
+* [Materialize](https://materializecss.com/) - I used a few box shadow styles from the Materialize CSS framework, as I prefer these to Bootstrap's native shadow classes.
-[Affinity Designer](https://affinity.serif.com/en-gb/designer/) - Used to design logo, icons and illustrations.
+* [Affinity Designer](https://affinity.serif.com/en-gb/designer/) - Used to design logo, icons and illustrations.
-[Affinity Photo](https://affinity.serif.com/en-gb/designer/) - Used to customise the mockups from [Mockups Design](https://mockups-design.com/) used for product images.
+* [Affinity Photo](https://affinity.serif.com/en-gb/designer/) - Used to customise the mockups from [Mockups Design](https://mockups-design.com/) used for product images.
-[DBDiagram](dbdiagram.io) - Used to create initial database diagrams, though I made substantial changes to most aspects of the generated diagrams with Affinity Designer.
+* [DBDiagram](dbdiagram.io) - Used to create initial database diagrams, though I made substantial changes to most aspects of the generated diagrams with Affinity Designer.

-[Tables Generator](https://www.tablesgenerator.com/markdown_tables) - Used to generate markdown tables for README.md and TESTING.md
+* [Tables Generator](https://www.tablesgenerator.com/markdown_tables) - Used to generate markdown tables for README.md and TESTING.md
-[W3C.org](https://www.w3.org/) - W3C [HTML Validator](https://validator.w3.org/nu/) and [CSS Validator](https://jigsaw.w3.org/css-validator/validator) used to check HTML and CSS code for errors.
+* [W3C.org](https://www.w3.org/) - W3C [HTML Validator](https://validator.w3.org/nu/) and [CSS Validator](https://jigsaw.w3.org/css-validator/validator) used to check HTML and CSS code for errors.
-[JSHint](https://jshint.com/) - Used to check JavaScript for errors.
+* [JSHint](https://jshint.com/) - Used to check JavaScript for errors.
-[PEP8 Online](http://pep8online.com/) - Used to check Python code for errors.
+* [PEP8 Online](http://pep8online.com/) - Used to check Python code for errors.
-[GraphBerry](https://www.graphberry.com/item/flat-devices-mockup) - Used to source the device templates for the site mockup at the top of this readme.
+* [GraphBerry](https://www.graphberry.com/item/flat-devices-mockup) - Used to source the device templates for the site mockup at the top of this readme.

 ***